Cellular Nutrition: What is it & Why is it Important?

 C15:0 integrates into our cell membranes, helping to strengthen them and fortify them, so they’re better protected against free radicals.
 Combining C15:0 with healthy antioxidants is like a Batman and Robin team of cellular superheroes.

 The mitochondria in our cells power them to carry out cellular processes and function properly.
+They are often called the powerhouse of the cell — they provide cellular energy throughout the body.
 When the mitochondria slow down, our cells slow down, and eventually we slow down.

 C15:0 boosts mitochondria performance by 45%.

-When your cells have their function restored, entire bodily systems work better, leaving you feeling better and helping to slow down the aging process.
+When your cells have their function restored, entire bodily systems work better, leaving you feeling better and helping to slow down the aging process and support healthy aging.

 Your body is home to a host of receptors called PPARs that control functions like mood, sleep, appetite, and even immunity.